febin-jose/about/content/authors/admin/_index.md

 Hi, I am Febin Jose and I am a cyber security enthusiast.
 I love making scripts and automating stuff for improving security.
 I specialize in web app and cloud security testing.
 I also dabble in binary exploitation and source code review.

-In my free time you can find me starring at my kindle or daydreaming and contemplating meaning of life.
+In my free time you can find me starring at my kindle or daydreaming and contemplating the meaning of life.
 You can find write-ups for various CTFs, online security challenges and other security issues I encounter in my [blog](https://joenibe.github.io/).

 <!--EndFragment-->